Sanremo Music Festival 2025: Competing entries

 The contest featured a Big Artists section and a Newcomers' section.
 The entries competing in the former were selected by the artistic director both from public submissions and by direct invitation, and were announced on 1 December 2024; the number of entries, originally planned to be 24, was later announced to be higher and finally revealed to be 30.
-Four acts, as determined through the Sanremo Giovani format, are competing in the latter section.
+Four acts, as determined through the Sanremo Giovani format, competed in the latter section.
 The titles of the Big Artists' entries were announced during Sarà Sanremo, a special broadcast of 18 December 2024 in which the Sanremo Giovani final was included.

 Upon the announcement of the new artistic director, Italian consumers association Codacons issued a statement requesting that Conti establish a professional committee to select the competing entries, to ensure that they meet musical standards and that their selection is not based on the artists' "number of social media followers, web views or temporary fame deriving from their participation in singing talent shows", as well as the inclusion of a Codacons representative in each phase of the preparations in order to guarantee public transparency.
 However, this was not granted, and shortly before the announcement of the competing artists, Codacons filed a complaint to RAI over some of the rumoured participants, requesting that any songs featuring "wrong, miseducative or dangerous messages" be banned from the festival.

 On 29 January 2025, Emis Killa, who was among the selected entrants with the song "Demoni", announced his intention to withdraw from the competition due to legal issues.
 RAI stated that he would not be replaced.